holly1238/mobile-sp/source/androidsourcebuild.rst

 Building PyTorch Android from Source
 ====================================

-In some cases you might want to use a local build of PyTorch android, for example you may build custom LibTorch binary with another set of operators or to make local changes, or try out the latest PyTorch code.
+In some cases you might want to use a local build of PyTorch android.
+For example, you may build custom LibTorch binary with another set of operators or to make local changes, or try out the latest PyTorch code.

 For this you can use ``./scripts/build_pytorch_android.sh`` script.